The quality of perspective correction by DxO is remarkable for:

 The H / V ratio can be diverted in order to refine the silhouette of the model in full-length plan.

-Correcting Perspective is also useful for countering high-angle / low-angle effects and restoring the proportions of characters on different planes.
+Correcting Perspective is also useful for countering high-angle / low-angle effects, very visible with wide angle lenses, and restoring the proportions of characters on different planes.

 Commentary on the methodology applied to the illustration: